Scrut1ny/OpSec-Guide/README.md

 - XXXX = 4 Random digits 0-9.
 ```

-- WARNING: Once an alias/address has been created, you CANNOT delete it!
+- WARNING: Once an alias/address has been created, you can ONLY delete 1/yr!

 | Categories | Aliases | Purpose |
 | - | - | - |